 She was startled by the Angel’s greeting, but, when reassured that it was a Divine request, since her promise of virginity would be intact, She responded with Her fiat.
 “Behold the handmaid of the Lord, be it done to me according to Thy word.”
 And the Holy Spirit descended upon Her and She conceived in Her womb Jesus, the Second Person of the Holy Trinity.
 It was the Incarnation.
 God became man.
 She was the living tabernacle of the Most High – the new Ark of the Covenant.

 But rather than pay attention to Herself, Our Lady, still a young girl of no more than 16, set out to visit her elderly cousin Elizabeth, who was thought to be barren.
-St. Gabriel, during the Annunciation, informed Mary that Elizabeth was pregnant and in her third month.
+St. Gabriel, during the Annunciation, informed Mary that Elizabeth was pregnant and in her sixth month.
 So, Mary, bearing the Christ Child in Her womb, travelled to the hill country of Judea to visit Elizabeth.

 When she heard Mary’s greeting, Elizabeth was filled with the Holy Spirit and, despite being Mary’s superior by age, she recognized in her young cousin, the Theotokos – the God-bearer – and said, “Who am I that the Mother of my Lord should come to me?”